NeoRoo

 Identified Painpoints

-Dr. Sherri Bucher researched health facilities in Kenya to understand the difficulties faced by care providers in saving pre-term babies.
-Her research uncovered shocking results on the extreme shortage of expensive medical resources.
-Below are some of the pictures proving the need for affordable medical devices.
+Dr. Sherri Bucher conducted research in health facilities in Kenya to understand the challenges faced by care providers in saving pre-term babies.
+Her research uncovered shocking results on the severe shortage of expensive medical resources.
+Below are some of the pictures showing the need for affordable medical devices.

 Personas

-Due to travel restrictions, I did not have the opportunity to visit Kenya Health Facility in person.
+Due to travel restrictions during COVID-19 times, I did not have the opportunity to visit Kenya Health Facility in person.
 To help myself empathize with the user, I built personas' from the insights I gathered from the researcher.

 Neowarm: A Patented Bio-Medical device

-NeoInnovate team has developed the patented self-warming Device that utilizes wireless sensors to continuously monitor infants' vital signs (Temperature, Blood Pressure, Heart Rate, and Respiration Rate).
+NeoInnovate team has developed a patented self-warming Device that utilizes wireless sensors to continuously monitor infants' vital signs (Temperature, Blood Pressure, Heart Rate, and Respiration Rate).
 The NeoWarm device has 3 modes.

 What does NeoWarm do?